-Duration of hospital stay was $4.66\pm1.36$ in patients with herniorrhaphy as compared to $4.53\pm1.37$ days with hernioplasty with p value= 0.82.
-Similar was seen by other studies as well.
-The reason for lesser length of stay with hernioplasty can be due to better technique and tension free clean mesh rather than the suturing only.
-The main factor involved in decreased length of stay can be decreased pain which is one of the most common complication and have been studied in the many studies in past and it was found more common with hernirraphy.
-The main factor involved in the many studies in past and it was found more common with hernirraphy.
+Duration of hospital stay was 4.66 ± 1.36 in patients with herniorrhaphy as compared to 4.53 ± 1.37 days with hernioplasty with p value= 0.82.
+Similar was seen by other studies as well.^{17,18} The reason for lesser length of stay with hernioplasty can be due to better technique and tension free clean mesh rather than the suturing only.
+The main factor involved in decreased length of stay can be decreased pain which is one of the most common complication and have been studied in the many studies in past and it was found more common with hernirraphy.17